oracle/weblogic-monitoring-exporter/README.md

 and also as a [sidecar](#sidecar), which runs as its own process, and which is configured to contact a WLS instance.

 ## Configuration
-Here is an example `yaml` configuration:
+Here is an example `yaml` file configuration:
 ```
 query_sync:
   url: http://coordinator:8999/